cabol/nebulex_examples/near_cache/README.md

-if you take a look to [NearCache.Application](lib/near_cache/application.ex), there is a routine at the beginning of the start function `setup_cluster()`, which setup the cluster for us, it is very simple, it reads from config a list of nodes and then ping them.
+if you take a look to [NearCache.Application](lib/near_cache/application.ex), there is a routine at the beginning of the start function `setup_cluster()`, which setup the cluster for us, it is very simple, it reads from config a list of nodes and then ping them – pretty easy right? as it should be!

 Now that we have the cluster ready to be used by our near cache, let's try it out, save some data on node 1: